Second Session, 43rd Parliament

 But before I begin there, it’s important that we recognize truth in this chamber.
 It’s pretty deplorable for me to hear the revisionist history of this province, of this country, the dehumanization of a People who have been harmed for generations, the erasure of the struggle, the pain, the continued dehumanization of a People.
 I applaud the point of order that was made in this chamber.

-But all of this is so relevant to the discussion, the debate that we have here today, because I’ve heard all sorts of weird perspectives around what this Treaty Act actually does in this province.
+But all of this is so relevant to the discussion, the debate that we have here today, because I’ve heard all sorts of weird perspectives around what this treaty act actually does in this province.

 This legislation here does not represent just a critical step in the ratification of this treaty but a clear and necessary step forward for reconciliation, for certainty, for economic prosperity, for community, for unity, for the prosperity of this province, for everybody — for everybody.